 What’s Cooking, world? is a space that was created to compile stories, recipes, ideas, and delicious pictures from unique and extraordinary people from all over the blog-o-sphere and the world.
 It is an honor for me to introduce a blogger who fits those characteristics perfectly.
-Rosa of Rosa Yummy Yumsis a blogger, photographer and all-around interesting and unique (in an amazing way) girl of Anglo-Swiss heritage who never fails to capture my attention with her recipes, pictures and take on life.
-Her passion and Rock ‘n Roll attitude is reflected on her writing and, if you haven’t visited her blog, you’re missing out.
+Rosa of Rosa Yummy Yums is a blogger, photographer and all-around interesting and unique (in an amazing way) girl of Anglo-Swiss heritage who never fails to capture my attention with her recipes, pictures and take on life.
+Her passion and Rock ‘n Roll attitude is reflected on her writing and pictures.
+If you haven’t visited her blog, you’re missing out.

 In life, I look for miscellanous things that capture my attention, satisfy my curiosity, satiate my hunger for novelty, inspire me and are exceptional.
 I am not fond of what is mainstream, déjà-vu, bland, characterless, not intellectually stimulating or challenging, so when it comes to the blogs I follow and the people behind them, I apply exactly the same rule.

 And speaking about uniqueness and captivatigness, What’s Cooking Mexico? is hard to beat.
 This marvelously exotic site is one of a kind and stands out from the crowd.
 It is like a paradisiac and welcoming island in the middle of the ocean where it feels good to go as you never fail to spend some relaxing as well as quality moments there.

 Having been a big fan of Ben’s extraordinary work and buoyant personality since 2008, it is with much pleasure that I have accepted to share my thoughts with his readers and write a guest post for him today.
 How could I possibly refuse such an opportunity?!